Best Horse Betting Sites For US Players

-The Belmont Stakes was rescheduled to Saturday, June 20th, at Belmont Park in Elmont, NY.
-As the last jewel of the US Triple Crown, the Belmont is normally considered to be the most grueling and difficult of the three marquee races, which is why it’s commonly called “The Test of the Champion” in horseplayer circles.
+As the last jewel of the US Triple Crown, the Belmont Stakes normally considered to be the most grueling and difficult of the three marquee races, which is why it’s commonly called “The Test of the Champion” in horseplayer circles.
 The Belmont Stakes in 2020, however, was the first of the triple crown races due to the first two legs being postponed until the fall.
-The Belmont is normally a 1.5 mile race, but 2020’s edition was a 1.125 mile race, as a nod to the fact that it was early in the horse racing season, in a relative sense, after the season was delayed due to COVID-19.
+The Belmont is normally a 1.5 mile race, but 2020’s edition was a 1.125 mile race.
 The winner of the Belmont Stakes in 2020 was Tiz The Law, who made a push for the Triple Crown but was denied at the Kentucky Derby by Authentic, and subsequently sat out the Preakness Stakes.
 In 2021, it will once again be the final Triple Crown race, and feature a 1.5 mile length.
 In 2021, the Belmont Stakes will be run on June 5th, more than 20 days after the Preakness Stakes.

 Yes, you can bet on horses online legally.
 Horse racing betting is one of the oldest and most widely accepted forms of betting in the United States.
 When you look at horse racing betting at a federal level, there aren’t any laws that prevent US residents from betting on races.
 The only federal horse racing law is the 1978 Interstate Horseracing Act.
 This law doesn’t have anything to do with betting, though.
 It just enabled the host track to choose which tracks are able to simulcast their races.